 ALPHV ransomware in November claimed to have attacked Thailand-based low-cost airline Nok Air.
 The Cyber Express found screenshots of the stolen data posted on the ransomware’s data leak website on November 20, 2022.

-Shortly, Malaysian airline AirAsia suffered a ransomware attack that exposed the data of over 5 million customers.
+Shortly, Malaysian airline AirAsia suffered a ransomware news attack that exposed the data of over 5 million customers.
 The details exposed in the attack included names, dates of birth, and country of birth, among others.
 As per reports, the Daixin team claimed responsibility for the breach.

 RansomHouse, an unusual threat actor